XinFinOrg/Developer-Resource/docs/dapp/infactor.io/conduct-a-poc.md

 **2. Buy XDC**

-_a. get your free XDC to use on XinFin Testnet_
+_a.
+Get your free XDC to use on XinFin Testnet_

 _b.
 Visit XinFin TestNet Faucet_ [_http://xinfin.network/\#getTestXDC_](http://xinfin.network/#getTestXDC)_._